kwilteam/kwil-js/README.md

     .payload(myDB)
     .publicKey('public_key') // Can be a hex-encoded public key, or bytes.
     .signer(await provider.getSigner()) // can use Wallet for NodeJS
-    .buildTx();
+    .description("Sign to deploy your database") // custom message .buildTx();

 // broadcast transaction